cloudxabide/perplexity-cli-cxa/README.md

 ```

 This script uses the OpenAI client library, which is compatible with the Perplexity API.
 It reads the API key from the environment variable, lists available models, and allows you to use a specific model with a given prompt.
 The help option provides syntax examples for using the script.

+## TODO
+* I need to learn how/when/where to attribute other work that I use.
+An example: much of the actual script was created by perplexity.ai - should I provide attribution?
+If so, where?
+* I would probably like to clean up the output returned by the API.
+Currently (2025-02-17) the API call resturns a wide array of outputs.

+## References